zakimjz/zakimjz.github.io/pages/courses/algorithms/hw9.md

 ## Grading

 Use submitty to submit a PDF with the output and one .py script.
+The output on the cox1-protein and cox1-dna sequences should be submitted.

 ---